Last Updated on 21 August 2024 by Cycloscope

 Its setting is very pleasant, amidst the lush valleys of one of the greener parts of Malawi, a gap in the Viphya Mountains, while the temperatures are mitigated by the high altitude (1,250 meters).

-There are several hiking opportunities straight from Mzuzu, with the Lunyangwa Forest Reserve immediately in the outskirts of town.
+There are several hiking opportunities straight from Mzuzu, with the Lunyangwa Forest Reserve immediately on the outskirts of town.
 This is a vast and wild mountainous area, full of different species of plants, reptiles (watch out for the poisonous snakes), insects, and birds.

-The city itself is interesting, with restaurants, markets, and bars, but Mzuzu is especially great as a base to explore the surroundings, only 50km both from the wildlife park of Vwadza, and the clear lakes of the lake at Nkhata Bay.
+The city itself is interesting, with restaurants, markets, and bars, but Mzuzu is especially great as a base to explore the surroundings, only 50km both from the wildlife park of Vwadza and the clear lakes of the lake at Nkhata Bay.
 Nyka National Park and Livingstonia are also doable as day trips from Mzuzu.

 Mzuzu is the only place with proper supermarkets and shops in North Malawi, which also makes it kind of a mandatory stop for Overlanding travelers.